logbasex/coding-notes/editors/vim/README.md

 Ctrl + f          # scroll **f**orward one full screen
 Ctrl + d          # scroll **d**own 1/2 screen
 Ctrl + u          # scroll **u**p 1/2 a screen
+`”                # Go to the position where you were in NORMAL MODE while last closing the file.
+`^                # Go to the position where you were in INSERT MODE while last closing the file.

 30G80|                  # goes to line 30, column 80.
 :cal cursor(30, 80)     # goes to line 30, column 80.